 Are there good template agreements?

-I am aware that many entrepreneurs do not have the time or funds required for a “tailor-made” contract.
+We are aware that many entrepreneurs do not have the time or funds required for a “tailor-made” contract.
 It also happens that a contract is not difficult by definition.
 Then, most often, entrepreneurs use the templates, also from the Internet.
-I cannot deny that a fairly decent template of a simple contract can be found in the Internet.
+We cannot deny that a fairly decent template of a simple contract can be found in the Internet.
 When making a decision whether to use a ready-made template, it is worth asking how much we care about safety.
 Even with a fairly simple contract, it is recommended to seek legal advice.

 Legal services related to contracts and agreements include: